YanqiangLi/NanoNm/README.md

 ```
 conda env create -f Nanopore.environment.yml      #install conda environment
 ```
 # Step1.
-Extract the features of Nanopore directive RNA-seq of rRNA.
+Extract the features of Nanopore direct RNA-seq of rRNA.
 # $id means sample of each fast5 file
 # 1.1 Split the multiple fast5 to single fast5 files
 ```